The Student Voice of Fordham Lincoln Center

 My two hopes are these: first, that this annual prize will bring to The Observer new and underrepresented voices—that of students who in their work will share perspectives, interests and concerns that otherwise might go unshared.
 My second hope is that fund-raising and alumni contributions will be added to the gift, allowing for larger and/or additional prizes in the years to come.

-• Applicants must self-identify first-generation college students (an individual who is in the first generation of their immediate or extended family to attend college) and/or as members of historically underrepresented groups (including but not limited to Black, Latinx, Asian or Pacific Islander, Indigenous, LGBTQIA+)
+• First Gen or historically underrepresented groups including but not limited to Black, Latinx, Asian or Pacific Islander, Indigenous, LGBTQIA+

 • Applicants must be current undergraduate students at Fordham University.